NamhoGim/Java-Precisely/README.md

 The _field-modifiers_ may be a list of the modifiers `static`, `final`, `transient` (section 26.12), and `volatile`, and at most one of the access modifiers `private`, `protected`, `public` (section 9.7).

 If a field `f` in class `C` is declared `static`, then `f` is associated with class `C` and can be referred to independently of any object of class `C`.
+A _field initializer_ may be an expression or an array initializer (section 8.2).
+A static field initializer can refer only to static members of `C` an can throw no checked exceptions (chapter 15).

+Static fields are initialized when the class is loaded.
+First all static fields are givien default initial values;
+then the static initializer blocks (section 9.13) and static field initializers are executed, in order of appearance.

+Non-static fields are initialized when a constructor is called, at which time all static fields have been initialized already (section 9.10).

+If a class `C` declares a non-static field `f`, and `C` is a sub-class of a class `B` that has a non-static field `f`, then every object of class `C` has two fields, both called `f`: one is the `B`-field `f` declared in the superclass `B`, and one is the `C` field `f` declared in `C` itself.
+What field is referred to by a field access `o.f` is determined by the compile-type type of `o` (section 11.9).

 ## 9.7.
 The Member Access Modifiers `private`, `protected`, `public`